oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 # Verifiable Credentials

-This specification defines the media type `vc+sd-jwt` which describes a VC-SD-JWT with the following components:
+This specification defines the media type `application/vc+sd-jwt` which describes a VC-SD-JWT with the following components:

 1. An SD-JWT to protect the integrity of the claims, to enable selective disclosure and to ensure authorship of the VC-SD-JWT.
 The SD-JWT header parameters and the payload is further defined by this specification.